 We proposed and explored the problem of percolation in training deep \glspl{NN} with dropout.
 We established on which \gls{NN} topologies dropout and dropconnect filters exhibit percolation behaviour, whereby no paths connect the input and output layers of the \gls{NN}.
 We showed that this percolation behaviour can cause a critical breakdown in the performance of dropout in \glspl{NN} without biases, in which no learning is achieved by training the \gls{NN}.
 Next, we discussed that this problem should exist for general \glspl{NN} with biases.
 The lack of paths causes the dropout objective to be weakly dependent on the input data and thus does not capture the goal of supervised learning.

 A few aspects of this research are left open to future work.
-In \Cref{sec:3:bond}, the picture of the dropconnect--percolation problem can be refined to establish tight bounds for the scaling of the width such that the critical percolation threshold is non-trivial.
-Building on \Cref{chapter:dropout}, an exploration into the performance of modified dropout would give insight into the heuristics used in \Cref{sec:4:int:algo}.
-Additionally, a numerical study comparing (modified) dropout would be valuable to the applicability of the results of \Cref{chapter:dropout} to real world \glspl{NN}, both with and without biases.
+In \zcref[S]{sec:3:bond}, the gap can be closed in the critical probability of the dropconnect--percolation problem in the critically scaled regime.
+Building on \zcref[S]{chapter:dropout}, an exploration into the performance of modified dropout would give insight into the heuristics used in \zcref[S]{sec:4:int:algo}.
+Additionally, a numerical study comparing (modified) dropout would be valuable to the applicability of the results of \zcref[S]{chapter:dropout} to real world \glspl{NN}, both with and without biases.